 A partir del 1 de diciembre de 2020, personas que usen cualquier tipo de cebo natural (ya sea vivo, muerto o cortado) en un anzuelo con la intención de atrapar robalo rayado en aguas de Connecticut DEBEN usar un anzuelo circular.
 Esto es aplicable en aguas dulces y saladas.

-- In October 2019, ASMFC changed the inter-state striped bass fishery management plan in response to the overfished condition of the striped bass stock.
-Changes included a mandate that states must adopt rules by January 1, 2021, requiring use of inline circle hooks when bait fishing for striped bass.
-Connecticut must abide by the provisions in the ASMFC mandate (i.e. the State has to adopt the inline circle hook rule).
+- In October 2019, ASMFC changed its inter-state striped bass fishery management plan in response to the overfished condition of the coastal striped bass population or “stock”.
+Changes included a mandate that states must adopt rules by January 1, 2021 requiring use of inline circle hooks when bait fishing for striped bass.
+Per federal law, Connecticut must abide by the provisions of the ASMFC striped bass fishery management plan (i.e. the State has to adopt the inline circle hook rule).

-- The number of striped bass that die annually from stress/injury after being caught and released by recreational anglers is a major component of overall coastwide striped bass fishing mortality (roughly equivalent to the number of fish that are harvested annually by recreational anglers).
-Circle hooks are a scientifically proven way to reduce hooking injury in recreational fisheries.
-The new coastwide circle hook rule will reduce the number of striped bass that die annually after being released by recreational anglers.
+- The number of striped bass that die annually from stress/injury after being caught and released by recreational anglers is a major component of overall coast-wide striped bass fishing mortality (roughly equivalent to the number of fish that are harvested annually by recreational anglers).
+Circle hooks are a scientifically proven way to reduce hooking injury.
+The new coast-wide circle hook rule will reduce the number of striped bass that die annually after being released by recreational anglers.

-- In March 2021, ASMFC also clarified that the intent of the striped bass circle hook mandate was that no striped bass may be harvested using bait with a non-circle hook, regardless of the species that an angler is targeting.
-This means that any angler who catches a striped bass on a non-circle hook using bait must immediately release the fish, regardless of whether the striped bass is of legal size for harvest, or whether the angler was targeting striped bass.
-DEEP is also currently working to revise the prevailing regulation to reflect this updated guidance.
+- In March 2021, ASMFC clarified that the circle hook mandate “shall not apply to any artificial lure with bait attached”, and also clarified that the intent of mandate was that no striped bass may be harvested using bait with a non-circle hook, regardless of the species that an angler is targeting.
+This means that any angler who catches a striped bass using bait on a hook other than an inline circle hook (exempting artificial lures) must immediately release the fish, regardless of whether the striped bass is of legal size for harvest, or whether the angler was intending to catch striped bass.

 Q: When will the new requirement for use of inline circle hooks when bait fishing for striped bass in Connecticut take effect?